gosquadron/squadron/docs/userguide.rst

 ^^^^^^^^^

 Reaction trigger actions in this service or other services based on files being created or modified.
-The reactions are described in `react.json` in each service.
+The reactions are described in `react.json`, `react.yml` or `react` in each service.

 One might look like this::